 Sadly, their three month tenure with us is coming to an end.
-As a final farewell, we are hosting an informal presentation by our four graduates on what they've been up to, followed by some drinks.
+As a final farewell, we are hosting an informal presentation by our four graduates on what they've been up to, followed by some food and drinks.
 There will be a bit of a grand unveil, and hopefully a chance to play with what they've made.

 Hope to see you here!

 David has always enjoyed pulling stuff apart and tinkering with products, electronics and code.
 He is interested in exploring the boundaries between digital and physical products and how they can impact human interaction.